-FOR STAFF USE ONLY Staff m Staff member(s) reviewing checklist: Kevin Freibott Based on this staff review of the environmental checklist and other pertinent information, staff concludes that: ✓ A A. There are no probable significant adverse impacts and recommends a Determination of Nonsignificance. □в B. Probable significant adverse environmental impacts do exist for the current proposal and recommends a Mitigated Determination of Nonsignificance with conditions. □ c There are probable significant adverse environmental impacts and recommends a Determination of Significance.
+FOR S TAFF USE ONLY Staff m ember(s) reviewing checklist: Kevin Freibott Based or that: Based on this staff review of the environmental checklist and other pertinent information, staff concludes that: ✓ A .
+There are no probable significant adverse impacts and recommends a Determination of Nonsignificance. □в Probable significant adverse environmental impacts do exist for the current proposal and recommends a Mitigated Determination of Nonsignificance with conditions. □ c There are probable significant adverse environmental impacts and recommends a Determination of Significance.